-Air tests of tanks containing flammable and combustible liquids should not be required by regulations or ordinances and should be discouraged in practice.
+Air tests of tanks or piping containing flammable or combustible liquids should not be required by regulations or ordinances and should be discouraged in practice.

 Water Testing

 Tests involving the addition of water to a tank may be useful under certain conditions if contact with the stored liquid is acceptable.
 Total substitution of the stored liquid with water should be used only for extreme cases.
 Water is difficult and sometimes impossible to use in cold weather; it will not detect leaks of less viscous liquids, and contamination of the storage and dispensing system can be a major problem.